t-prinz/redhat_satellite/README.md

     *In either case, credentials for Ansible Automation Hub are required; these credentials can be found [here](https://console.redhat.com/ansible/automation-hub/token).*

 * Two variables files need to be created; examples of each are given in the vars/ directory.
-Note that the playbooks do not automatically search the vars/ directory, so the variables must be specified (see below for an example)
+Note that the playbooks do not automatically search the vars/ directory, so the variables must be specified (see below for an example):

         Credentials file
           Example file                  :  vars/satellite_cred_vars.example.yml